AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-12-javascript-promise-tricks.md

 }
 ```

+{% aside %}
-> **Note**: The loop should be wrapped in a function that's marked as `async`.
+  **Note**: The loop should be wrapped in a function that's marked as `async`.
 However, you can run this code in your browser's dev tools as-is (without the import statement).
+{% endaside %}

 Unlike the version with just `setTimeout`, awaiting an unresolved Promise will actually pause the executing function and resume at a later point in time (note that this still doesn't block the main thread, but the observed effect is similar).
 This is about as close as we can get to true sleeping in JavaScript.